Baby Park: Development

 In an interview with Nintendo Dream, Double Dash producers Shinya Takahashi and Tadashi Sugiyama as well as chief director Kiyoshi Mizuki discussed how Baby Park was designed after initially creating more complex tracks such as DK Mountain, with the developers believing they should design "a simple course suitable for time trials".
 They further added it was designed for players to use their items aggressively.
-Mizuki stated that the track was inspired by those in short-track speed skating after having seen them at the 2002 Winter Olympics.
+Mizuki stated that the track was inspired by those in short-track speed skating after having seen them at the 2002 Winter Olympics (held at the Delta Center in Salt Lake City).
 Covering the interview, GamesRadar+ extended the comparison by noting Steven Bradbury's 1000m gold medal win that year, describing it as "the most Mario Kart thing you'll ever see in a real-life race".
 Sugiyama went onto say that Baby Park was also inspired by indoor kart racing which was experiencing short-lived popularity in Japan around the time of development.
 When creating the track, developers designed a "quick little test track" which they ended up leaving as is due to them finding it fun.

 Appearances

 Baby Park made its debut in the 2003 installment Mario Kart: Double Dash; directed by Yasuyuki Oyagi, Futoshi Shirai, Daiji Imai and designed by Tsuyoshi Watanabe.
 Depicted as being the signature track for characters Baby Mario and Baby Luigi, it is the third track of the Mushroom Cup, the first of multiple Cups each containing four tracks.
 Baby Park reappeared in the subsequent entry in the Mario Kart series, Mario Kart DS (2005), as one of the game's retro tracks.
 Baby Park did not make a follow-up appearance until the second wave of downloadable content for Mario Kart 8 in 2015, alongside other new and returning tracks.
 Its most recent appearance was in 2022 in the "Cat Tour" update for Mario Kart Tour.
-A remixed version of the track, called "Baby Park RX", was later added to the game "New Year Tour" later the same year.
+A remixed version of the track, called "Baby Park R/T", was later added to the game "New Year Tour" later the same year.